grisuno/LazyOwn/UTILS.md

 Parameters:
 httpd (HTTPServer): The server instance to activate.

+## Spray
+No description available.

+## ProcessResults
+No description available.

+## generate_index
+No description available.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.